The rambling thoughts of a long-term Windows guy who’s hungry for a desktop refresh.

 I’ve spent many happy years using Windows.
 Whether you use Windows, Mac, or Linux, you have probably stared at the user interface (UI) for a very long time, day in day out.
 The UI needs to feel friendly, clean, modern, attractive, easy to use, and recognizable as time moves on.

-As a long-term Windows enthusiast, I can remember the first feeling of disappointment in the Windows UI, which started with Windows 8.
+As a long-term Windows enthusiast, I can remember the first feeling of disappointment in the Windows UI journey, which started with Windows 8.
 The things that people loved about Windows 7, like the Start menu, were taken away.
 I missed the menu of old and even simple visuals like the color yellow of the app folders down the menu’s side.
 It’s good to embrace the future, but the menu change just felt rude, almost like a Windows enthusiast didn’t design it.

 When Windows 10 arrived, its menu was not that much better, with its default blue boxes and plain white app logos.
 As a Windows Insider then, I made a point to Microsoft of how bland the menu looked.